 Emerging systems of planning and governance (some of which involve marginalised and low-income groups) sit alongside both household- and community-scale coping strategies, and large protective infrastructure projects.
 These responses need to be strengthened at the local level, and supported by appropriate national and global frameworks and financing, and IIED is working to make sure that actions such as these are developed as widely as possible.

-We are also working to continue strengthening the body of evidence that is available on climate change impacts and responses, by producing working papers, journal articles, and special sections in Environment & Urbanization.
+We are working to continue strengthening the body of evidence that is available on climate change impacts and responses, by producing working papers, journal articles and special sections in Environment & Urbanization.